na-na-hi/renget/archive/95fri.md

 "*Those eyes...
 Why are they so familiar..?*"

 *Growl*
-Sebastian was stopped in his track by a hand on his arm, turning around, he was met with Margaret's inexpressive face and those pale green eyes presenting a pretty looking pastry. "*Eh, I'm fine.*" he said, greedily grabbing the offered food and shoving it in his mouth hungrily. "*Why are you eating it, then?*" wondered the girl.
+Sebastian was stopped in his track by a hand on his arm, turning around, he was met with Margaret's inexpressive face and those mesmerizing pale green eyes presenting a pretty looking pastry. "*Eh, I'm fine.*" he said, greedily grabbing the offered food and shoving it in his mouth hungrily. "*Why are you eating it, then?*" wondered the girl.
 Resuming their walk, Sebastian left a trail of crumbs behind them "*I can't wait to show you the Undercroft*" he said, mouth full of cake. "*Ominis showed it to my sister Anne and I in our first year.*" he looked around, was he lost..? "*A nice, quiet place to practice spells.*" he added, turning towards Margaret's face, wiggling his eyebrows.
 Getting the crumbs off his robes and rubbing his hands in front of a strange looking armoire, Sebastian looked around for signs of Ominis and flicked his wand "*Keep this a secret.*"
 Having kept her silence all along, Margaret simply nodded and stepped inside.